valentynkt/BackendGarden/content/notes/Data Models.md

 ## Overview

-Data models are essential frameworks that dictate how data is organized within a database, defining the structure for data elements and their interrelationships.
-These models are crucial for ensuring data is logically arranged and efficiently managed, catering to specific business needs and application requirements.

-## Content

-### Key Concepts

 Data models are pivotal in shaping how data is stored, manipulated, and maintained within a database system.
 Choosing the right data model impacts the database's design and its operational effectiveness, tailored to meet specific needs.

 > [!important]